How To Outsmart Our Monkey Mind

 There is a physiological reason why teenagers want to sleep all day.
 Puberty has shifted their circadian rhythms.
 Instead of helping our teens to understand what is going on with their bodies, adjusting their schedule to give them a greater sense of autonomy (which they naturally need and fight for) and help them through the transition, we force them to get up early for a long day of academics and wonder why they are attracted to caffeinated (or other) stimulants.
 From a holistic perspective, the ideal day for a teen would start at about 10:30 a.m., giving the teen the opportunity to get about 10 hours of sleep, participate in healing movement, journaling and co-created assignments that allow them to exercise their autonomy and express themselves creatively.
 They'll have a hearty healthy breakfast with plenty of fruit available for snacks.
 They will then be ready to move into academics, holistic sex education, personal finance and extracurricular activities (sports, clubs, etc.) in the afternoon.
 Having lots of healthy snacks available all day will help them balance their energies (they need more nutrients to support their growth spurt) and will prevent typical teen imbalances caused by candidiasis such as acne.

 During one of the breaks of a workshop at a high school in Detroit, a 14 year old Black male slipped me a note.
 It was so cute because he was sitting right near me.
-The note said 'How do I talk to girls?'
+The note said, 'How do I talk to girls?'
 My heart sank because I realized that no one was having these conversations with teens.
 How do we teach them to master control of their bodies and prevent sexual abuse/manipulation if we don't have these conversations right at the time when they are most vulnerable - when their hormones are spiking and they can be easily manipulated?
 I downloaded enough information into him to make his eyes open wide.
 He was so relieved to finally get some information.
 That conversation inspired me to blog about how I would empower my son [or daughter] with holistic sexual health education (located within the Three Elephants Blocking Our Healing blog).

 How many cases of sexual perversion, manipulation and abuse could we prevent if we would heal our emotions, overcome our own ignorance and educate our children?